 - Watch The Weight ~ Horses carrying around between 10 and 11 stone have the best chance of winning

-If you apply the above tips to this years runners you will only be left with about 10 horses which fit the bill.
-If you bet on one of the ten horses each~way, then you will get a return even if it comes in 4th, dramatically increasing you chances of picking a winner.
+If you apply the above tips to this year's runners you will only be left with about 10 horses that fit the bill.
+If you bet on one of the ten horses each~way, then you will get a return even if it comes in 4th, dramatically increasing your chances of picking a winner.

 More Grand National Information Online